lucimobility/wheelchair-digital-interface/README.md

 * WDI shall allow for multiple complimentary devices to be used simultaneously.
 * WDI shall require a specific input before allowing a device to control the wheelchair.
 * WDI shall stop the chair and return control to the native wheelchair control device upon losing connection to an input.
-* WDI shall allow configuring ???????? maybe need a stakeholder need for this?

 ## What is controlled on a wheelchair